un-fao/exact-django-webapp/djangoexact/minitool/README_emissions_endpoint.md

 - Filtering is done at the database level
 - Statistics are pre-calculated and stored
 - Queries are optimized with database indexes
+- JSON field filtering is supported for custom filters
 - Results are returned in a structured format for easy consumption